 The solution (\ref{solution_2}) in coordinate space is

 where the summation is taken over the nodes that belong to the reciprocal lattice, $\mathcal{R}^{-1}$, of the chosen Bravais lattice, $\mathcal{R}$, with the condition $|\mathbf{k}| = k_0$ being obeyed.
-The symmetry of the ordered phase Bravais lattice can be determined based on the minimization of the free energy functional using theoretical background developed in papers~\cite{brazovskii1987theory,kats1993weak,de1991transitions,erukhimovich2019thermodynamics}.
+The preferred symmetry of the ordered phase of the Bravais lattice can be determined by minimizing the free energy using theoretical background developed in papers~\cite{brazovskii1987theory,kats1993weak,de1991transitions,erukhimovich2019thermodynamics}.